American Sign Language/English Interpreting, BS

 Professional Sequence

-Students must earn a grade of B- or better for the professional sequence courses and a minimum 2.75 GPA in all professional coursework
+Students must earn a grade of B- or better for the professional sequence courses and a minimum 2.75 GPA in all professional coursework.

 Sequenced Courses